fetchai/colearn/docs/grpc_tutorial.md

 gRPC server has a mli factory, and it uses the mli factory to make the learner mli factory needs to implement mli factory interface.
-So you could write your own mli factory, but it's easier to use the one we provide
+So you could write your own mli factory, but it's easier to use the one we provide.
 Below we will discuss the mli factory and then talk about how to use the example factory.

 ## MLI Factory interface:
 mli factory (as the name suggests) is a factory class for creating objects that implement the machine learning interface. mlif stores the constructors for dataloaders and models and also the dataloaders that are compatible with each model.
-Each construcotr is stored under a specific name.
+Each constructor is stored under a specific name.
 For example, "KERAS_MNIST_MODEL" is the model for keras mnist.
 The gRPC server uses the mli factory to construct mli objects. mlif needs to implement four methods:
 * get_models - returns the names of the models that are registered with the factory and their parameters
 * get_dataloaders - returns the names of the dataloaders that are registered with the factory and their parameters
-* get compatibilities - returns a list of dataloaders for each model that can be used with that model
+* get_compatibilities - returns a list of dataloaders for each model that can be used with that model
 * get_mli - takes the name and parameters for the model and dataloader and contructs the mli object.
 Returns the mli object